isomerpages/moe-beaconpri/_school-information/School Rules and Practices.md

 <img src="/images/SI/si_srp02.jpg" style="width:100%">

-#### Homework Policy
+#### School Practices

 1. **Communication**
 * Communication via email to school staff are encouraged.
-Staff email addresses will be given in introductory letters.
-They may also be contactable through GO at 67697255.
+Staff email addresses are given in introductory letters and are available on school website.
+They may also be contactable through GO at 6769 7255.
 * All school communication and information will be updated through Parents Gateway (PG).
 Any changes of parents' email addresses or contact details must be updated through PG.
 * Delivering of messages or things (such as books, food, or stationery) to the students are to be avoided to avoid disruption of lessons in class.
 Students may borrow money from the GO when they forget to bring money for recess or lunch, and return the money the next day.
 Staff in the GO will contact parents on such requests made by the students.